-Unmasking gains are the highest for the NER task, and the results are generally the cleanest for CoNLL03 data (NER and text chunking tasks).
-Refining the layer-wise CM removal inside individual layers could result with even larger micro F1 score boosts.
+Unmasking gains are the highest for NER, and the results are the most consistent for CoNLL03 data (NER and chunking tasks).
+This aligns perfectly with the values of the RDRR (cf.~Section~\ref{sec:exp_setup}), suggesting that labeled NER spans depend more on the right context than on the left (cf.~Table~\ref{tab:dataset_stats}).
+We generally observe that unmasking layers closer to the model's output yields higher gains than unmasking layers closer to the model's input, except for ATE+ATP and TC tasks.
+Such a regularity would align with the finding from the literature that higher layers in neural language models are more localized and task-specific \citep{wu-etal-2020-similarity}.
+To verify whether such a regularity generally holds, we conduct a one-sided two-sample t-test for the difference of F1 score means on validation and test sets per task.
+We compare the means of each unmasking configuration, which contains at least one unmasked layer group, with all other possible combinations where at least one additional layer group is unmasked closer to the model's output.
+For example, we compare the F1 score of unmasking configuration 0100 to configurations \{0100, 0101, 0110, 0111\}.
+We repeat the same procedure for the following configurations: 0100, 0110, 1000, 1010, 1100, and 1110.
+The differences are significant for NER and chunking evaluation sets ($p<.01$) but not significant for ATE+ATP and TC evaluation sets ($p>.01$).
+Applying CM removal to individual layers as opposed to layer groups could give even larger F1 score boosts.